 - Congress approved TARP-funded subsidies of zero percent financing for some Chrysler vehicles.

 On January 16, 2009, the Treasury Department approved a $1.5 billion loan for Chrysler Financial.
-The interest rate for the loans was one point above LIBOR.
-In addition, Chrysler Financial promised to pay the government $75 million in notes and reduce executive bonuses by 40 percent.
-As a result, car buyers got zero percent financing for five years on some models.
+The interest rate for the loans was one point above Libor.
+In return, Chrysler Financial promised to pay the government $75 million in notes and reduce executive bonuses by 40%.
+As a result, car buyers got zero-percent financing for five years on some models.

 Chrysler received $4 billion of the $7 billion bridge loan it originally requested.
 In return, its owner Cerberus vowed to convert its debt to equity.

-It had also asked for $6 billion from the Energy Department to retool for more energy efficient vehicles.
+Chrysler had also asked for $6 billion from the Energy Department to retool for more energy-efficient vehicles.
 Chrysler wanted the Big Three to partner with the federal government in a joint venture to develop alternative energy vehicles.
 That didn't happen, and Chrysler didn’t get the loan from the Energy Department.
-Instead, it pledged to debut an electric vehicle in 2010, ramping up to 500,000 by 2013.
-(Source: "U.S. Expands Aid to Auto Industry," The Washington Post, January 19, 2009.)
+Instead, it pledged to debut an electric vehicle in 2010 and ramp up its production to 500,000 by 2013.

 On April 30, 2009, Chrysler filed for bankruptcy.
 Treasury Secretary Tim Geithner agreed to lend it $6 billion to fund operations while in bankruptcy.
-It emerged as a new company partly owned (58.5 percent ) by automaker Fiat S.p.A. of Italy, creating the world's sixth-largest automaker.
+It emerged as a new company, 58.5% of which automaker Fiat S.p.A. of Italy now partly owned.
+This Fiat-Chrysler merger created the world's sixth-largest automaker.
 The rest is owned by the United Auto Workers Retiree Medical Benefits Trust.
 Chrysler closed underperforming dealerships as part of its bankruptcy proceedings.

 In May 2011, Chrysler repaid $11.2 billion of its outstanding $12.5 billion in TARP loans six years ahead of schedule.
-Total cost to taxpayers was $1.3 billion.
+The total cost to taxpayers was $1.3 billion.

 Many argue that Ford needed the funds to sustain its cash flow during the recession.
 Ford says it was in better shape than the other two because it had mortgaged its assets in 2006 to raise $23.6 billion.
-It used the loans to retool its product lineup to focus on smaller, energy efficient vehicles.
+It used the loans to retool its product lineup to focus on smaller, energy-efficient vehicles.
 It got the United Automobile Workers to agree it could finance half of a new retiree health care trust with company stock.
 By April 2009, it retired $9.9 billion of the debt it had taken out in 2006.
-(Sources: "Obama Administration Awards First Three Auto Loans," Energy.gov, June 23, 2009.
-"How Ford Avoided the Meltdown that Hit GM, Chrysler," CNBC, April 9, 2009.)

-The Impact of the Automakers on the U.S. Economy
+The Impact of the Bailout on the U.S. Economy

+The bailout helped create 341,000 additional jobs.
 Automobile and parts manufacturing employed 1.091 million workers at its April 2006 peak.
-By June 2009, that number had plummeted 43 percent to 624,000 workers.
-Dealerships laid off 16 percent of their workforce.
+By June 2009, that number had plummeted 43% to 624,000 workers.
+Dealerships laid off 16% of their workforce.
 Dealership employees fell from a peak of 1.926 million in September 2005 to 1.612 million in February 2010.
 These figures include foreign automakers as well as the Big Three.
-(Source: "Nonfarm Payroll by Establishment (Table B-1 History)," Bureau of Labor Statistics .)

-If there had been no bailout, Ford, Toyota, and Honda would have picked up market share.
-That would have increased U.S. factories and jobs once the recession was over.
-The loss of GM would be like the loss of Pan Am, TWA and other companies that had a strong American heritage but lost their competitiveness.
-It would have perhaps tugged at the heartstrings of America, but not really hurt the economy.
+If there had been no bailout, Ford, Toyota, and Honda would have picked up even more market share.
+Since they had U.S. plants, they would have increased jobs for Americans once the recession was over.
+The loss of GM would be like the loss of Pan Am, TWA, and other companies that had a strong American heritage but lost their competitiveness.
+It would have perhaps tugged at the heartstrings of America but not really hurt the economy.
 As a result, the auto industry bailout was not critical to the U.S. economy, like the rescue of AIG or the banking system.